Alexei Navalny Was Poisoned With Novichok Nerve Agent 'To Silence Him,' Merkel Says

 Two days later, the activist and politician was airlifted from Siberia to the Charité hospital in Berlin.
 Navalny remains in a medically induced coma, but in a recent update, German doctors said his condition is stable and that his life is not in danger.

 The Novichok group of nerve agents was "developed in a top-secret laboratory in Moscow and was once a closely held secret of the Russian government," as NPR's Geoff Brumfiel has reported.
-The name means "newcomer" in Russian — the chemical weapons were developed in the last years of the Cold War, in a bid to create agents that are both lethal and very difficult to detect.
+The name means "newcomer" in Russian — the chemical weapons were developed in the last years of the Cold War in a bid to create agents that were both lethal and difficult to detect.

 Navalny is one of Russian President Vladimir Putin's most prominent critics.
 The opposition leader has also investigated well-placed officials over potential instances of corruption and abuse of office.

-When Navalny was being treated in Siberia, doctors there claimed there were no traces of poison in his system.
+When Navalny was being treated in Siberia, doctors claimed there were no traces of poison in his system.
 Instead, they said he was suffering from a blood sugar imbalance.

-Merkel's office says the government is hoping Navalny will make a full recovery.
+Merkel's office said the government is hoping Navalny will make a full recovery.

 Navalny "continues to be treated in an intensive care unit and remains on a ventilator," the Charité hospital said Wednesday.
 "Recovery is likely to be lengthy.
 It is still too early to gauge the long-term effects which may arise in relation to this severe poisoning."